luk036/luk036.github.io/phys_des/ckpttn.md

 ## Data structures

-- adjacence list
+- adjacency list
-  - Container-of-container
+  - Container of container
-    - vector-of-vector
+    - vector of vector
-    - vector-of-hashset
+    - vector of hash-set

 ---